-About the Protect Water and Nature Initiative
+About the Protect Water and Nature Ballot Initiative

 The growing group of organizations supporting the Protect Water and Nature Initiative include the following.
 Members of the ballot steering committee are marked with an asterisk *